Sleep Apnea Treatment

 Surgery is not a preferred first line treatment option.
 It carries the risks that go along with surgery and is not always successful in improving the situation.
 Sometimes, though, surgery can improve stubborn sleep apnea to the point that other treatments become successful.

 Dental appliances are a sleep apnea treatment that has had a hard time getting respect for their effectiveness.
 However, this has changed.

 Starting in 2011, Medicare covers the use of dental appliances for mild to moderate sleep apnea.
 Based on the persistent evidence of their effectiveness in reducing the severity of sleep apnea, Medicare now considers sleep apnea appliances to be a proven treatment option.
 As with many treatment options, Medicare’s decision has caused other insurance companies to begin covering the use of dental appliance for sleep apnea.
 We can help you find out if your insurance is one of them.

-Many people prefer dental appliances over CPAP for treatment of sleep apnea.
+Many people prefer oral dental appliances over CPAP for treatment of snoring and sleep apnea.
 They are quiet, comfortable, and easily transportable.
 This makes compliance rates much higher for dental appliances than for CPAP, making them a more effective treatment option in many cases.

 To talk to a dentist in person about your CPAP treatment options, please schedule a consultation at Ascent Dental in Cherry Creek, Denver today!